![]() |

 Computer Viruses!

-Saint Mary's College provides all faculty, staff, and students with free virus-protection
+Saint Mary's College provides all faculty, staff, and students with Bitdefender security

 software for installation on personally-owned computers.